ktapalla/CS121b-Lunar-Lander/README.md

 ``` (play (height-choice no-burn constant-acc 40)) ```

 gives good results.
-Continuing to experiment, they observe a curious phenomenon: the longer they allow the ship to fakk before turning on the rockets, the less fuel is consumed during the landing.
+Continuing to experiment, they observe a curious phenomenon: the longer they allow the ship to fall before turning on the rockets, the less fuel is consumed during the landing.

 ### Problem 9